TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/storage/configuration.md

 {{< /highlight >}}

 {{< note >}} This will use the same database instance that is used for the Identity Server as well.
 In production deployments, this should be a different database. {{</ note >}}

+## TimescaleDB Options

+The Storage Integration has special configuration options for TimescaleDB.
+These options are set as flags when the database is initialized.

+**\--timescaledb.chunk-time-interval**

+This configures the [chunk time interval](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/best-practices/#time-intervals).
+It accepts values in hours, and is set to `168` hours by default.

+**\--timescaledb.enable-retention-policy**
+**\--timescaledb.enable-retention-policy=false**

+This enables or disables the retention policy for TimescaleDB.
+If enabled, data older than the **retention-days** will be deleted.

+{{< note >}} This configuration option will have immediate effect and delete messages older than the retention value. {{</ note >}}

+**\--timescaledb.retention-days**

+This sets the number of days for the retention policy.
+It accepts values in days, and is set to `30` days by default.

 ## Database setup